 - Choose the platform that is most likely to reach your target audience.
 This will be the one where your customers spend most of their social time online.
 It may be Facebook, Twitter or an industry-specific platform.

 - Be sure you understand the purpose of the platform.
 Is it a social meeting place for people likely to be interested in your product or service?
 A professional forum?
 The platform’s purpose will direct how you market on it.

 - How much time will you need to invest in building your presence on this platform in order to have the greatest impact?

 For many small businesses, Facebook is the most approachable platform, as well as the easiest to use.
-If this happens to be your path, we created an in-depth Guide to Advertising on Facebook to help you get started.

 Create your social media profile

 In the stone age of marketing, companies used to create paper media kits that told the story of their business.
 Marketers would customize the kit with different tidbits of information based on who they were sending it to at the time — customers, an industry journalist, vendors, investors, etc. — but the bones remained the same.
 Your social media profile is the modern version of that media kit.